If you visit any therapist website, you’ll see statements like the following:

 And Face It, Therapy Can Be Hard Work

-I would get emotionally exhausted.
+I would get both emotionally and physically exhausted.

 But I loved the emotional release.
 I loved how I would often feel lighter, seen, less alone.
 And over time, I transformed my life from a life that was very confusing and dark to one that I wanted to live.

 I kept going to therapy because I wanted to live.
+Not because I loved therapy.

 Sell The Benefits Of Therapy

-- You might think they want EMDR but what they really want is to go through a day of their lives without having a painful flashback
+- You might think they want EMDR but what they really want is to go through a day of their lives without having a painful flashback.

 - You might think they want individual therapy, but what they want is to feel excitement in life again.